ktorch/ktorch/docs/vectors.rst

    :param vector ptr: an :doc:`api-pointer <pointers>` to a previously created vector of tensors.
    :param long ind: a long index or set of indices into the vector of tensors.
-   :param ptr/array val: a corresponding value or set of values/tensors to assign to the vector replaceing existing values.
+   :param ptr/array val: a corresponding value or set of values/tensors to assign to the vector replacing existing values.
    :return: (null)

 ::